Python-Class-Projects/curved_grader/README.md

 # curved_grader
-Inserts a test_score file to compute the average, mean, median,  etc.
+The program allows for a test score file to be inserted and read.
+In return, the mean, median, standard deviation, minimum, maximum, most common grade, and the number of letter grades are computed and printed to the screen.